 Best Small-Group Paid Walking Tours

-Paid small-group tours typically deliver dramatically better experiences than free tours: groups of 6–12, licensed guides, no incentive to rush you toward souvenir shops, and dedicated time for questions.
+Paid small-group tours deliver dramatically better experiences than free tours in most cases: groups of 6–12, licensed guides, no incentive to rush you toward souvenir shops, and real time for questions.

 Lisbon Historical Highlights (Viator/GetYourGuide)

 The classic small-group walking introduction.
-Walks Alfama, Chiado, and Baixa over 3 hours with a licensed guide.
-Includes context on the 1755 earthquake, Pombaline reconstruction, and key landmarks.
+Covers Alfama, Chiado, and Baixa over 3 hours with a licensed guide — proper context on the 1755 earthquake, Pombaline reconstruction, and key landmarks.

 Cost: €30–€45 per person.
 Group size: 8–12 max.